fintech-quagga-group/fintech-sector-portfolio-analysis/README.md

 # Fintech Sector Portfolio Analysis

 This project is a portfolio analysis of different sectors within Fintech to better understand the growth, correlations, and profitability of Fintech companies.
-Through anaylzing different calculations such as finding the cumulative returns, 21-day rolling average and standard deviations, Sharpe ratios, and running Monte Carlo simulations, our analysis should provide insights into which sectors/stocks in Fintech would be good investments.
+Through analyzing different calculations such as finding the cumulative returns, 21-day rolling average and standard deviations, Sharpe ratios, and running Monte Carlo simulations, our analysis should provide insights into which sectors/stocks in Fintech would be good investments.

 Through our analysis we hope to answer the following questions:
 1. How does each Fintech sector, and the individual stocks within them, perform over time?